dguzenko/newdocs/docs/mediapro.md

   * **Display** - Set to "No" to avoid the screen from displaying in situations where only Audio is required without any poster.
   * **Height** - Set the Video size.
 (Available when "Display" param is set to "Yes") Notice that the Player Skin will not adapt to this size automatically.
   * **Skin** - Allow to specify the Player Skin.
 You can set your own in the 'mediapro/assets/plugins/[plugin]/skins' folder.

+**Note:** Using JPlayer, there are two main skins that are integrated with the Default layout.
+But in case you want to use any other skin, a complete new custom layout is required.

   * **Preview image** - Set a general Image for all media.
 It will be overided by the image selected on Edit view on each media.
 You have three selections here: None, From Element (require to specify the element), From File (require URL).

 **Playlist Mode** - Enable to display the track list in the Playlist Mode.
 Check the [demo](http://demo.zoolanders.com/index.php/en/elements/media-pro) to see the example of the playlist.